ismaelcv/sahl/README.md

 After Ansible has installed all the tools, you will need to do the following:

-- `wsl --shutdown` in powershell to restart WSL with the new config
-- restart VS code
 - Check systemd is running with ` systemctl list-unit-files --type=service `
 - Check microk8s is running with `sudo microk8s status`
 - Set `Zsh` as default terminal in VS code :